The rise of social selling and brand protection threats in China

 The counterfeit challenge

 Fraud of this scale is almost impossible for brands to monitor, and the live nature of these brand/consumer interactions make spotting them even more challenging to spot and difficult to remove.
 With customer trust and millions in sales on the line, traditional brand protection methods are no longer sufficient and advanced solutions are needed to face this increasingly sophisticated abuse.
 Brand protection under these conditions requires the capability to detect digital images like logos and product images online and the ability to review triage and prioritize enforcement efforts which are only achievable with advanced technology and machine learning capabilities like those provided by LexisNexis Brand Protection powered by Appdetex.

 Don’t just protect your brand, make it resilient.

-Want to learn about more brand abuse trends like social selling?
+Want to learn about more brand abuse and brand protection threats trends like social selling?
 Download our guide, “Trends in Brand Abuse 2022.”